repoze/repoze.retry/README.txt

   Overview

     This package implements a WSGI Middleware filter which intercepts "retryable" exceptions and retries the WSGI request a configurable number of times.
-    By default, the retryable exception is 'ZODB.POSException.ConflictError'.

   Installation